 The proposed temporary events are not located on or adjacent to an archaeological priority area.
-Subterranean excavation works are not proposed for the set up and operation of the event fencing and associated temporary structures, thereby ensuring the protection of archaeological remains.
+Subterranean excavation works are not proposed for the set up and operation of the event site's fencing and associated temporary structures, thereby ensuring the protection of archaeological remains.

-The Heritage Statement submitted with this application considers the proposed temporary works to have been carefully designed to limit temporary effects upon the significance of the local heritage so that the proposals will not adversely impact the significance of the identified heritage assets, neither during nor after the erection of the temporary structures.
+The Heritage Statement submitted with this application considers the proposed temporary developments to have been carefully designed to limit temporary effects upon the significance of the local heritage so that the proposals will not adversely impact the significance heritage assets on the common, neither during nor after the erection of the temporary structures.

-The Ecological Impact Assessments for Clapham Common, undertaken by Salix Ecology in 2018 and July 2020, confirm that the areas proposed for the temporary events are of low ecological sensitivity.
-The report also states that for areas of low ecological sensitivity, little significant impact would be expected from the occasional large-scale public event.
+The Ecological Impact Assessments for Clapham Common, undertaken by Salix Ecology in 2018 and July 2020, confirmed that the areas proposed for temporary events are of Low ecological sensitivity; and are not close to any areas of Medium or High ecological sensitivity.
+The report states that for areas of Low ecological sensitivity, little significant impact would be expected from the occasional large-scale public event.

-The August 2022 Agrostis Report confirms conducts an assessment of the general health of the grass on the common.
-It states that in 2022 "the over-riding limiting factor on the [grass growth in the Event area] is clearly the low nutrient status and the extent of drought,".
+The August 2022 Agrostis Report conducted an assessment of the general health of the grass on Clapham Common.
+It stated that in 2022 "the over-riding limiting factor on the [grass growth in the Event area] is clearly the low nutrient status and the extent of drought."
 It does not refer to the presence or frequency of temporary events as an issue.
 The report then sets out recommendations to improve the condition.

 As stated previously, George Irvin's Funfair has been taking place on the common since the 1920s on the area known as the 'funfair site'.
 This event site is largely un-grassed, hard ground and not located in an area that is identified as being ecologically sensitive.
-Due to the funfair's repeated occurrence over many years, its impacts on conservation and biodiversity have been taken into account for all ecology and biodiversity assessments and action plans that have been undertaken by the council over this time (including the most recent ones) to ensure that the common is overall appropriately managed and looked after to a good standard.
+Due to the funfair's repeated occurrence over many years, its impacts on conservation and biodiversity have been taken into account for all ecology and biodiversity assessments and action plans that have been undertaken by the council over this time (including the most recent ones) to ensure that the common is appropriately managed overall and looked after to a good standard.

-The funfair site has been chosen as the appropriate location for the Run Through races for its size and location.
-Its proposed fences and structures are much more limited in scope and duration than those used for Irvin's Funfair and are therefore considered not to unacceptably impact the biodiversity of the common.
+The funfair and Redgra sites have been chosen as the most appropriate location for the Run Through races, Oktoberfest and International Circus for their size, location and hard surface.
+The proposed fences and structures are much more limited in scope and duration than those used for Irvin's Funfair and it is therefore considered that they will not unacceptably impact the biodiversity of the common.